 Fanny loves to garden, go bike riding, and spending time with family and friends

 Jeannette was born in Guatemala and have been living in Salt Lake City for 20 years now.
 She has worked as a Community Wellness Coach for the Hispanic Healthcare Task force and Cancer Program Coordinator for Alliance Community Services.
 She studied Business Administration in Guatemala City, Certified as a Case Manager, Peer Support Specialist and Health Coach by the University of Utah.
 Certified as a Victim Assistance Advocate by the Office of Victims of Crime.
 Certified as Sexual Assault Advocate by Utah Coalition Against Sexual Assault.
 Graduated from Humanities course Westminster College, Humanities in Focus Filming, and Westside Leadership.
 She is an active member of the Community working as a Community Health Worker for over 18 years and constantly learning new things for the sake of being able to teach the people around her and for that effort she was a recipient of the Trailblazer Award by the Hispanic Chamber of Commerce of Utah.

-Claudia Gonzalez - Case Manager
+Claudia Gonzalez - Social Services Coordinator